Shell Fur Breakdown

 Acerola’s original video did a breakdown for how shell fur works and demonstrated how to get it working in Unity.
 As an elite Godot game dev, I was able to port most of it over quite easily.
 Acerola’s challenge was to implement the fur rendering he demonstrated in the video, and then extend the functionality in at least one key way.

-Caption: Goku from Dragon Ball Z power up to 'super saiyin'
+Goku from Dragon Ball Z power up to super saiyin

 Well what is “Shell Fur”?